Think about the staggering amount of content you’ve created over the years.

-If your content is research-based and has a lot of statistics, why not create graphics or infographics for it Infographics are a little bit more difficult to create, but a good one can spread like wildfire.
+If your content is research-based and loaded with statistics, there’s a great opportunity to create graphics or infographics.
+Infographics can be a little bit more difficult to create, but the good ones spread like wildfire.

-For DIYers, here are a few sites that you can fill in templates:
+For DIYers, here are a few helpful sites:

 QUICK TIP: If you don’t have enough content to fill up an infographic, try using a site like Canva.com where you can easily create excellent graphics for social media blogs and templates.
 I used Canva to create the image at the top of this post!

-We talked about refreshing your presentation into new content, now let’s flip that around and talk about how to turn your content into a simple presentation.
-If you’re not familiar with Slideshare, it’s the world’s largest community of presentations and infographics.
-In the last quarter of 2013, the site got 215 million page views and is ranked in the top 120 most visited websites in the world.
-And it’s dripping with opportunities for content marketing.
+I mentioned repurposing a presentation into new formats, but you can also flip that around and turn your blog content into a simple presentation.
+If you’re not familiar with Slideshare, it’s the world’s largest community of presentations and infographics and it’s perfect for content marketing.

-My friend Brian Sullivan gave this talk at SXSW this year and posted his slides.
+My friend Brian Sullivan gave this talk at SXSW a few years back and posted his slides.
 I love them because even though I wasn’t there, I was able to follow along with the presentation from the slides.

-Here’s an example of someone asking a question on Quora about what the best Youtube channels that cover marketing are.
-I happened to have written a blog post on that very topic a month back so I just took my neatly curated list of links and pasted it into Quora.
+Someone asked a question on Quora about the best Youtube channels for marketing info.
+I happened to have written a blog post on that very topic a month earlier, so I just took my neatly curated list of links and pasted it into Quora.
 To find it, I just searched for “small business Youtube channels.”

 Quick tip: If you try this, always seek to be helpful over promotional.
 People will see right through you if you’re only trying to get attention.

-When new visitors come to your blog, the chances of them going through all of the content in your archives is pretty slim.
+When new visitors come to your blog, the chances they’ll sift through all the content in your archives is pretty slim.

 “But wait!
 Some of my best content was written months ago, and these new readers are never going to see it!?”